Dustfoxx/board-game-madness/Project/README.md

 - `core`: Main module with the application logic shared by all platforms.
 - `lwjgl3`: Primary desktop platform using LWJGL3; was called 'desktop' in older docs.
-- `html`: Web platform using GWT and WebGL.
+- (`html`): Web platform using GWT and WebGL.
 Supports only Java projects.
+Currently not working due to additions of external libraries not compatible with the HTML converter

 ## Gradle